Meatless Monday Challenge

 I’m always looking for reasons to integrate this awesome seasoning into my meals, as just the smell of it is nostalgic for me.
 And the taste!!
 Well, Marylander or not, it’s undeniably delicious.

 And if you’ve never tried this seasoning before?
 Well, this Blackened Shrimp & Old Bay-Seasoned Mashed Potatoes recipe is a great intro to it!
-It easily makes this flavorful mash one of my favorite delicious potato recipes!
+It easily makes this flavorful mash one of my favorite potato recipes (see also: Boursin Mashed Potatoes)!

 Blackened Shrimp & Old Bay-Seasoned Mashed Potatoes Ingredients